grosser/serial_scheduler/Readme.md

 `SerialScheduler.new logger: my_logger`

+`message: "Waiting to start job", job: :foo, in: 15, at: '2019-12-30 11:00:00'`

 ### Errors

-Send to error service of your choice, or don't set it and it will raise.
+Send to error service of your choice, or don't set it and it will raise and stop.

 `SerialScheduler.new error_handler: ->(e) { puts e }`